 Assets within this class comprise Soft Fall Surfaces, BBQs, Regional Sporting Facilities and Playgrounds.
 All assets in this class were valued in-house by experienced engineering & asset management staff.
-While some elements of gross replacement values could be supported from market evidence (Level 2 input) other inputs (such as estimates of pattern of consumption, residual value, asset condition and useful life) required extensive professional judgement and impacted significantly on the final determination of fair value.
+While some elements of gross replacement values could be supported from market evidence (Level 2 input) other inputs (such as estimates of pattern of consumption, asset condition and useful life) required extensive professional judgement and impacted significantly on the final determination of fair value.
+There has been no change to the valuation process during the reporting period.
 There has been no change to the valuation process during the reporting period.